-The rest of the 100 (in alphabetical order): Scott Darling, Dell Technologies Capital
+26 – 100 in alphabetical order: Scott Darling, president, Dell Technologies Capital

 It is an overstatement to call the $67bn merger of data storage company EMC into computer maker Dell an acquihire, but one result was that Scott Darling emerged as president of Dell Technologies Capital.

-Since September 2016 when the merger officially closed, Darling has led Dell Technologies Capital, the corporate development and venture unit of Dell Technologies, a family of businesses with $75bn of revenue consisting of Dell, Dell EMC, Pivotal Software, RSA, SecureWorks, Virtustream and VMware.
+Since September 2016 when the merger officially closed, Darling has led Dell Technologies Capital, the corporate development and venture capital unit of Dell Technologies, a family of businesses with over $92bn of revenue consisting of Dell, Dell EMC, Pivotal Software, RSA, SecureWorks, Virtustream and VMware.

 Jim Lussier, managing director and head of corporate venturing unit Dell Ventures, had left to run his own advisory and venture capital firm, Coast Ridge Group, just ahead of computer maker Dell’s merger with EMC.

-Under Lussier, Dell Ventures managed the $300m Strategic Innovation Venture Fund, investing in areas including storage, data centre technology, cloud computing, big data and analytics, security, mobile and the internet of things.
+Under Lussier, Dell Ventures managed the $300m Strategic Innovation Venture Fund, investing in areas including storage, data centre technology, cloud computing, big data and analytics, security, mobile and the internet of things (IoT).

 Under Darling, Dell Technologies Capital has increased the pace with “$100m per year investment in venture capital” and an expected $2bn in mergers and acquisitions of some venture-backed companies in its “aggressive” pursuit of technology.